ccnmtl/compiled3/content/articles/drupal-to-wordpress.md

 ---
-title: "Using Docker to Pilot a Drupal 7 to Wordpress Migration"
+title: "Using Docker To Pilot a Drupal 7 to Wordpress Migration"
 date: 2022-02-28
 type: "post"
 authors: ["dreher"]